liqd/adhocracy4/README.md

     git clone https://github.com/liqd/adhocracy4.git
     cd adhocracy4
     make install

-    # make install adds an installation of uv in a global virtual env via pipx
-    # Uv install the packages to .venv
+Global setup: `make install` uses pipx to install uv system-wide Project isolation: It then uses uv to create a local `.venv` and installs dependencies into it.

 ## Use Make
     make test